mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/README.AnonymousFunctions.md

 ## 1. Introduction

 Delegates do not explicitly contribute to functional programming, although they cannot be omitted in the context of anonymous functions language constructs.
 They are also vital for implementing inter-layer communication.
-Considering both arguments it is clear that delegated must be investigated in detail as a part of the introduction describing selected language constructs implicitly contributing to functional programming.
+Considering both arguments it is clear that delegated must be investigated in detail as a part of the introduction describing selected language constructs implicitly contributing to anonymous function.
+I don't know where the name anonymous function came from.
+I can only guess, but let's look at the definition of an anonymous method.

 Let's discuss anonymous functions, including